NotesHubApp/noteshub-website/data/posts/How To/Self-hosting your notes in Git.md

 ## Expose Git server to the Internet

-### IP reservation & port forwarding
+### Port forwarding

-The local IP address changes automatically by router when we connect/disconnect from the network and in some other circumstances.
-That is way it's important to make sure that our home server will keep his local IP address.
+Port forwarding is a technique that enables remote servers and devices on the internet to access devices that are on a private network.
+If port forwarding is not enabled, only devices on the private internal network can communicate with each other or your network.
+Since we want to access our notes not only from home but from any place on earth, we need to enable it.

-### DDNS
+### Dynamic DNS

-DDNS, most commonly known as Dynamic DNS, is an automatic method of refreshing a name server.
+Dynamic DNS or DDNS, is an automatic method of refreshing a name server.
 It can dynamically update DNS records without the need for human interaction.
 It is extremely useful for updating A and AAAA records when the host has changed its IP address.
 Since most houses don't have static IPs, this is an essential step to make sure your home server is accessible outside of local network.

 For this purupose we will use [ddclient](https://github.com/ddclient/ddclient), go ahead and install it